bandang0/astro_reduce/README.md

 ## Some things to know
 - As mentioned earlier, the original files in the `DARK`, `FLAT` and `ORIGINAL` folders are not used during the reduction process.
 Only their copies in the `ar_*` working folders are used.
 - In copying the original files during the setup process, `astro_reduce` in effect backs up your data.
 - `astro_reduce` will deduce the object captured in a given field from the `OBJECT` keyword entry in the file's header.
-In the reduction, all files of a same object, filter and exposure time are realigned and reduced together.
+In the reduction, all files of a same object, filter and exposure time are reduced and realigned together.
 Therefore, in order to keep different series of images of a same object separate, it is recommended to append a tag to the object name in acquiring the images of the series.
 For example NGC4993-1, NGC4993-2, etc.
 - During the reduction, the headers of synthetic images are filled in with the correct `OBJECT`, `FILTER`, `EXPOSURE`, `EXPTIME` and `IMAGETYP` keyword values.
-The other keyword values (such as the time of acquisition) are inherited from the parent images (raw darks and flats for master dark and master transmission images, raw object images for final reduced object fields).
+The other keyword values (such as the time of acquisition) are inherited from the parent images (raw darks and flats for master dark and master transmission images; raw object images for final reduced object fields).
 - `fit` and other derivatives can be used as extensions for the FITS files.
 - Remaining hot pixels in the reduced images can be the result of insufficient dithering.